Programmer-govind/cepialabs_assignments/react_assignment/weather_app/README.md

 - Display current temperature, weather description, and icon
 - Show additional details like humidity, wind speed, and feels-like temperature
 - Loading and error states
+- Modern, professional UI with gradients, shadows, and responsive design

 ## Technologies Used